 Roughly four out of every five drivers multi-tasks while driving, creating a recipe for disaster for drivers and school children alike.
 Eating, texting, talking, applying makeup, and focusing on work projects are among the many activities that people tend to engage in while driving.
 Trying to multitask while navigating traffic in a school zone leaves you and everyone around you at increased risk for accidents and injury.

 3. Never pass a school bus that is loading or unloading students

 Every one of the 50 States has a law making it illegal to pass a school bus with its red lights flashing and stop-arm extended that is stopped to load or unload students.
+This is one of the important tips to drive safely.
 However, some motorists simply choose to ignore the law.

 – National Highway Traffic Safety Administration (NHTSA)

 Passing a school bus that is stopped is not only dangerous — it is illegal.
 State and local officials in Nevada and across the country have stepped up enforcement of this law, which was developed to protect the lives of school children.
 While the NHTSA reports that the number of accidents related to this type of violation is low, the potential for injury or death is high.

 4. Consider carpooling

 Carpooling offers many advantages to adults, schoolchildren, and the community at large.
 In addition to reducing traffic congestion around school zones, carpooling conserves fuel, and helps busy parents maximize their time.
 Carpooling can also help reduce driver stress and may reduce the probability of car accidents.
 Children also tend to enjoy the experience of riding to school with peers, especially during the first few weeks of the school year.

 5. Reduce your speed